Bella Hadid Blows Kisses In Gorgeous Gown At Cannes After Kissing The Weeknd

 Cannes is really bringing out the affectionate side of Bella Hadid!
 Just after she was pictured kissing her ex, The Weeknd, Bella stunned on the red carpet in Cannes in a pale pink ball gown as she blew kisses to photogs on May 11!

 Bella Hadid, 21, is in the business of kissing at Cannes!
-The model blew kisses to the paparazzi in Cannes while she hit the red carpet at the premiere for Chinese film Ash on May 11!
+The model blew kisses to the paparazzi while she hit the red carpet at the premiere for Chinese film Ash on May 11!
 Bella turned heads in a pale pink strapless gown, which she accessorized with glimmering white diamonds in the form of a necklace, ring, and double-band bracelet.
 She opted to go with poker straight hair, opposed to her sultry up-dos, with a side part.
 Bella’s fresh-faced look was stunning up-close as she gestured air kisses to photogs with her neutral nails.
 Check out her full look below!

 The model has been living it up at the Cannes Film Festival.
 She hit the Magnum Photocall event on Thursday afternoon, May 10, where she joined Alexander Wang to promote his new “Take Pleasure Seriously” campaign, which Bella is the face of.
 While there, Bella looked beautiful in a white Alexander Wang mini dress (of course), with a half-up and bouncy curls.